Reaching into a big Zagreb bag of things to do

 In 2004, an artist named Davor Preis had a two-week exhibition in the Josip Račić Exhibition Hall in Zagreb.
 It included a sculpture called Prizemljeno Sunce or The Grounded Sun.
 Afterward, he placed models of each of the nine planets at various spots around the city.
 (Pluto wasn’t reclassified to dwarf planet status until 2006.)
 This installation is called Devet Pogleda (Nine Views).
 Because the solar system is installed at a scale of 1:680,000,000 in terms of both size (with the sun being a 2 meter sphere) and distance, I knew I wouldn’t see all the planets.
 (The Grounded Sun is in the lower town while Pluto, for example, is nearly eight kilometers from that spot.)
 But I thought I might be able to find one or two.

 I asked our guide about this and I knew that Venus was somewhere on Jelačić Square.
-As one might expect, he knew where it was and he pointed that out to me:
+As one might expect, he knew where it was and he pointed that out to me:.

 dscn0310

-On my own, later in the day, I’d locate Earth:
+On my own, later in the day, I’d locate Earth:.

 zagreb_earth

 (At this point, I will tell you that the first day in Zagreb is the last day for which I have photos.
 It was here that the touchpad on my laptop stopped working so I began leaving my photos on the SD card in my camera.
-This was a great plan until I lost the camera somewhere in Budapest.
+This was a great backup plan until I lost the camera somewhere in Budapest.
 I note this because it was the next day that I realized I’d walked by the sun and not photographed it so the picture below is downloaded.)

 Before I reveal the sun, I need to note that, for a city of about 800,000 people, Zagreb might have more graffiti per square meter than any city in the world.
-Damir assured us that, unlike the U.S. where much of the graffiti can be territorial gang tags, that what we see in Zagreb is almost solely the province of bored, middle-class teens.
+Damir assured us that, unlike the U S where much of the graffiti can be territorial gang tags, that what we see in Zagreb is almost solely the province of bored, middle-class teens.
 Among my lost photos are a half dozen or more of Zagreb street art.
 So, while there are cleaner photos of Preis’ Grounded Sun, this one not only represents Zagreb but is close to the state in which I saw it.

 I do need to add that in searching for this photo, I came across another that I feel compelled to include.
 I don’t know the source (or inspiration) but the picture drew a snort and a headshake from me.